-Newfies-Dialer is a voice broadcasting system and auto dialer for a Call Center designed make outbound calls and present an IVR for the contact to answer questions or perform other actions.
+Newfies-Dialer is an outbound call center software designed make outbound calls and present an IVR for the contact to answer questions or perform other actions.

 Scenarios where an auto dialer may be appropriate are marketing messages, political campaigns, market research and reverse emergency calling, and one of our most popular scenarios is for press 1 transfers, where a proposition is put to the contact, and invited to press one to speak to an agent, this is the main focus for this article.